In this post, you will see a free crochet washcloth pattern set with two designs that will help you to practice basic crochet stitches.

 The supplies you need

-- For one dishcloth – 3 x 50g balls of yarn are suitable for 5mm (US 8/H) hook.
+- For one dishcloth – 3 x 50g balls of yarn is suitable for a 5mm (US 8/H) hook.

 - I used up leftover cotton from my stash in pink, yellow, and white.